Kyle O'Quinn

-Kyle Brandon O'Quinn (born March 26, 1990) is an American professional basketball player for San-en NeoPhoenix of the Japanese B.League.
-He played for the Norfolk State Spartans, and led them to a victory over the #2 seed Missouri Tigers in the second round of the 2012 NCAA Men's Division I Basketball Tournament.
+Kyle Brandon O'Quinn (born March 26, 1990) is an American former professional basketball player.
+He played college basketball for the Norfolk State Spartans, and led them to a victory over the #2 seed Missouri Tigers in the second round of the 2012 NCAA Men's Division I Basketball Tournament.
 He was drafted in the second round of the 2012 NBA draft with the 49th overall pick, by the Orlando Magic.

 Early and personal life

 O'Quinn was born in Queens, New York, and grew up in South Jamaica, Queens.
 His parents are Tommie (who moved to New York from Mississippi in 1963, worked for the Metropolitan Transportation Authority, and died in a car accident in September 2015) and Regina O’Quinn.
 He has an older sister, Rasheena Moss, who earned a degree in broadcast journalism from Hampton University in 2008.

-O'Quinn has moonlighted by booking gigs in New York as a bar mitzvah and bat mitzvah entertainer; dancing with the teenagers, signing autographs, joining in selfies with the kids, and chatting with the parents.
+While playing for the Knicks, O'Quinn moonlighted by booking gigs in New York as a bar mitzvah and bat mitzvah entertainer; dancing with the teenagers, signing autographs, joining in selfies with the kids, and chatting with the parents.